Seizya/Seifuncs/README.md

 # Seifuncs
 This is usefull corection of JavaScript Function.
-*caution* : Developper only think good for Seizya because they are Seizya alone.
+*caution* : Developer only think good for Seizya because they are Seizya alone.

 # How use
 0. Download this.